ZhekoGinev/pet-projects/git-reaper/README.md

 ### Script to clean up branches from a repo based on age of last commit or python regex pattern.

 ### Usage:
-cd into your repo and run the script using one of the 2 optional arguments:
+cd into your repo and run the script using the 2 optional arguments:
 --age 42 - when you want to delete branches where the last commit was done 42 years ago or older.
 --pattern "regex_pattern_here"
 example: